abattoiry/angular-starter/README_Connext.md

 │   └──src/
 │       └── app
 │           └── shared
+│               ├── global.interceptor.ts
-│               └── global.interceptor.ts
+│               └── global.service.ts
 ```

 #### GlobalInterceptor(global.interceptor.ts)

-Intercepts and manufactures every request, such as add origin url.
+GlobalInterceptor intercepts and manufactures every request, such as insert origin url.

+#### GlobalService(global.service.ts)

+GlobalService consist of many utility functions that can be used globally, such as download file, key value pair.
+Feel free to add more services.

 ### Components